AlanYinghuiChen/Share/IRES.md

+Review: Yang Yun and Wang Zefeng.
+IRES-mediated cap-independent translation, a path leading to hidden proteome.
+Journal of Molecular Cell Biology.
+2019

 #### IRES in cellular stress response
 Previous studies have shown that 10% of the mRNA may contain the IRESs (Spriggs et al., 2008; Weingarten-Gabbay et al.,